 - You’ve exhausted other financing avenues, like business loans, business credit cards and crowdfunding.
-Using a personal loan to start a business is a potential avenue for funding when traditional business loan requirements are holding you back.
+Using a personal loan for startup costs is a potential avenue for funding when traditional business loan requirements are holding you back.

 - You are confident in your ability to repay the loan.
 Personal loans are issued to individuals, not businesses.
 If your business goes under, you’re personally responsible for repaying the loan.

-Pros and cons of using a personal loan for business expenses
+Pros and cons of using a personal loan for business use

 When compared with business loans, personal loans offer fast funding and a simple application process.
 However, that convenience comes at a cost: When you take out a personal loan to start a small business or pay for business costs, you’re betting your personal credit on the success of your business.